omgnetwork/dev-portal/docs/blockchain-design.md

       ],
       metadata
     ]

-inpPos
+* inpPos

   Defines input to the transaction.
 Every inpPos is an output's unique position, derived from:

-Child block number
+  ** Child block number
-Transaction index within the block
+  ** Transaction index within the block
-Output index
+  ** Output index

   The transaction is valid only when every output for the transaction is unspent.

   Value may be zero, when less than 4 inputs are required.

-sig
+* sig

   Signature of all other fields in a transaction; RLP-encoded, and hashed.

   A transaction must have a non-zero signature per every non-zero input used, under the same indices.
 Any zero input must have a zero signature (65 zero bytes) delivered.

-newOwner, currency, and amount	A single output, specifying the address of the new owner, for a specified amount of currency. metadata	Optional.
+* newOwner, currency, and amount

+  A single output, specifying the address of the new owner, for a specified amount of currency.

+* metadata

+  Optional.
 Maximum data limit is 32bytes.
 Requires zero logic, and is included only in the transaction hashes preimage.

   To exclude this field, simply skip it in the array.

-All zero outputs, inputs must come after the non-zero ones.
+> All zero outputs, inputs must come after the non-zero ones.

-To create a valid transaction you must have access to the positions of all the UTXOs that you own.
+> To create a valid transaction you must have access to the positions of all the UTXOs that you own.

 ### Fees
-#### ChildChain server fees
+#### Child chain server fees
-A minimum fee is configured for the ChildChain server.
+A minimum fee is configured for the child chain server.
 Minimum fee is derived from the average of N different APIs.
 The central server is pinged so that fees are updated for current pricing.
 Further details may be found at https://developer.makerdao.com/feeds/

 Transactions below the defined minimum fee are rejected.

 #### Tracking and exiting fees

-The ChildChain operator is eligible to exit the fees accumulated from the RootChain contract.
+The child chain operator is eligible to exit the fees accumulated from the root chain contract.
 The Watcher participates to track the correctness of fee exits.

 ## Watcher
 The Watcher is assumed to be run by the users.
-Users on the ChildChain must be able to trust the Watcher.
+Users on the child chain must be able to trust the Watcher.

 The proper functioning of the Watcher is critical to keeping deposited funds secure.

 ### Watcher's role

-Watcher's role is as follows:
+The Watcher performs these tasks:

-Watcher pings the ChildChain server to ensure everything is valid.
+* Pings the child chain server to ensure everything is valid.
-Watcher monitors the RootChain contract for a lockSubmitted event log (a submission of a ChildChain block).
+* Monitors the root chain contract for a lockSubmitted event log (a submission of a child chain block).
-When the Watcher receives a log, it pings the ChildChain for the full block.
+* Pings the child chain for the full block, when it receives a log,
-Watcher verifies that the block is valid, and that its root matches the ChildChain root that was submitted.
+* Verifies the validity of the block, and checks that its root matches the child chain root that was submitted.

 ### Invalid chain and funds exit

-The Watcher monitors for conditions that would signal an invalid chain.
+The Watcher checks for the following conditions, which will optionally prompt for an exit challenge:

+* Exits during their challenge period referencing UTXOs that have already been spent on the child chain.
+* Invalid actions taken during the in-flight exit game, see MoreVP protocol.

+As soon as one Watcher detects an invalid child chain, all Watchers trigger a notification to anyone with assets on the child chain to exit immediately.

-Any of these conditions makes the Watcher prompt for an exit of funds:
+The Watcher monitors for any of the following conditions, which signals an invalid chain and causes the Watcher to prompt for an exit of funds:

+* Invalid blocks
+* Operator exits more fees than they're due
+* Unable to validate a submitted child chain block

-Invalid blocks
+#### Invalid blocks

 The following may signal invalid blocks:

-Transactions spending an input spent in any prior block Transactions spending exited inputs, if unchallenged or challenge failed or was too late Transactions with deposits that haven't happened.
+* Transactions spending an input spent in any prior block
+* Transactions spending exited inputs, if unchallenged or challenge failed or was too late
+* Transactions with deposits that haven't happened.
-Transactions with invalid inputs.
+* Transactions with invalid inputs.
-Transactions with invalid signatures.
+* Transactions with invalid signatures.

-Operator exits more fees than they're due
+#### Operator exits more fees than they're due

 The Watcher must ensure that the operator never exits more fees than they're due, because funds covering exited fees come from the same pool as deposited funds.
-So if the ChildChain operator exits too much in fees, there may not be enough funds left in the RootChain contract for the exit.
+So if the child chain operator exits too much in fees, there may not be enough funds left in the root chain contract for the exit.

-Unable to validate a submitted ChildChain block	The Watcher needs information to validate a ChildChain block that's been submitted to the RootChain.
+#### Unable to validate a submitted child chain block
+The Watcher needs information to validate a child chain block that's been submitted to the root chain.
 If it can't acquire the information or it takes too long to get this information, this will trigger a funds exit prompt.

-The Watcher checks for the following conditions that will optionally prompt for an exit challenge:

-Exits during their challenge period referencing UTXOs that have already been spent on the child chain.
-Invalid actions taken during the in-flight exit game, see MoreVP protocol.
-As soon as one Watcher detects the ChildChain to be invalid, all others will as well and everyone with assets on the ChildChain is notified to exit immediately.

 ### Watcher storage facilities
-The storage facilities of the Watcher is also known as Account Information.
+The storage facilities of the Watcher are also known as *account information*.

 Watcher takes on an additional responsibility: collecting and storing data relevant to secure handling of user's assets on the child chain:

-UTXOs in possession of the address holding assets
+1. UTXOs in possession of the address holding assets
-Full transaction history (child chain blocks)
+1. Full transaction history (child chain blocks)

 ## Exchange
-For a high-level discussion about exchange designs on top of Tesuji plasma, see OmiseGO Decentralized Exchange (ODEX)
+For a high-level discussion about exchange designs on top of Tesuji plasma, see OmiseGO Decentralized Exchange (ODEX) at https://github.com/omisego/elixir-omg/blob/master/docs/dex_design.md